Improving Smoothed Aggregation AMG Robustness on Stretched Mesh Applications: Computational Examples

 in the Sandia Parallel Aerodynamics Reentry Code (\textsc{SPARC})~\cite{sparc}.
 The computational domain corresponds to the space surrounding the vehicle with finer mesh resolution as one approaches the vehicle surface (i.e., cylindrical cavity) and the nose cone to resolve boundary layers.
 The discrete matrix $A$ is $4,298,409 \times 4,298,409$ and the Dirichlet surface corresponds to the yellow horseshoe shaped face furthest from the cone.
 Table~\ref{tbl:hifire} gives the iteration counts and AMG operator complexities.

 A dash indicates that a particular run did not converge within 500 iterations.
-As with previous results, using $A$ as the SOC matrix generally leads to failure.
-The {\sf DLap/SA/Val} results with diagonal lumping are somewhat disappointing, but they improve noticeably with distributed lumping.
-Further, {\sf DLap/SA/Val} gives by far the best operator complexities.
-Thus, if storage is a concern, this method combined with a low tolerance could be attractive.
-We note that $\theta = .01$ is indeed a fairly good choice for this problem as with $\theta = .001$ (not shown here), the iteration counts rise to 70 iterations with distributed lumping.
-In terms of convergence, however, the overall best method is with {\sf DLap/Sgn/Val} in conjunction with distributed lumping.
-In particular, with $\theta \ge .16$ the number of required iterations is more than three times less than the best option with {\sf DLap/SA/Val}.
-Once again, distributed lumping has a major impact for {\sf DLap/SA/Val} and {\sf DLap/Sgn/Val}, while having little influence on {\sf DLap/SA/Gap}.
-Finally, we note that the best $\theta$ choice for {\sf DLap/Sgn/Val} and {\sf DLap/SA/Gap} is relatively consistent across all problems considered in this manuscript, while the best $\theta$ choice varies significantly for {\sf DLap/SA/Val}, making it more problematic to define default $\theta$ values for users who do not wish to tune parameters.
+As with previous results, using $A$ as the SOC matrix generally leads to poor convergence with the noticeable exception of {\sf A/Sgn/Val} which converges well for a quite large $\theta = .32$ while converging poorly for other $\theta$'s.
+The {\sf DLap/SA/Val} results with diagonal lumping are somewhat disappointing, but they improve dramatically with distributed lumping. {\sf A/SA/Val}, {\sf A/Sgn/Val}, and {\sf DLap/SA/Val} give by far the best operator complexities.
+Thus, if storage is a concern, {\sf A/Sgn/Val} with a very high tolerance or {\sf DLap/SA/Val} with a low tolerance and distributed lumping could be attractive.
+We note that $\theta = .01$ is indeed a fairly good choice for {\sf DLap/SA/Val} and distributed lumping as iterations counts rise with smaller $\theta = .001$. (not shown here).
+In terms of convergence over a range of $\theta$'s, however, the best method is {\sf DLap/Sgn/Val} in conjunction with distributed lumping.
+In particular, with $\theta \ge .08$ the number of required iterations is nearly three times less than the best option with {\sf DLap/SA/Val} and is $2.5$ times better than {\sf A/Sgn/Val}.
+Although the its AMG operator complexity is $1.5 $ times higher than that of {\sf DLap/SA/Val}, it is robust over a range of $\theta$'s and does not rely on the sign of the off-diagonal entries.
+Finally, we note that distributed lumping has a major impact for {\sf DLap/SA/Val} and {\sf DLap/Sgn/Val}, while having little influence on the other three algorithm combinations.

 \REMOVE {